EvanTimko/portfolio/README.md

 In Python, developed a program using BeautifulSoup, request, and pandas to gather visual table from websites.
 This is done by searching for table tags in the html processing the data off the website into a data frame then saving it to csv.
 Which allows user to use for later analisys.

 Used: Python(Libraries) - Jupyter Notbook

+### P2P Sharing Network

+A network application that can be both the client(consumer or requester) and a server (producer or provider).
+When a peer wants to make a resource available, it registers its content in the network.
+Such as peer A can send a file/document to peer B and they just have to accept the it.

+Used: Python(Sockets, Libraries)

 ### Lottery Number Predictor
 ![](6-png.png)